Harsh-1140/From-Macro-Regimes-to-Price-Forecasts/README.md

 [![Status](https://img.shields.io/badge/Status-Complete-brightgreen.svg)]()

 > **Course Project — MTH443**
-> **Department of Mathematics and Statistics, Indian Institute of Technology Kanpur (IIT Kanpur)**
+> **Department of Statistics and Data Science, Indian Institute of Technology Kanpur (IIT Kanpur)**

-This repository contains the complete statistical pipeline and modeling framework for **MTH443**.
+This repository contains the complete statistical pipeline and modeling framework for the course project of **MTH443**.
 The objective is to endogenously classify macroeconomic regimes from multi-source financial and policy uncertainty indicators, and condition a 9-stage stacked ensemble pipeline (**HYDRA**) on late-cycle market environments to accurately forecast daily WTI crude oil prices.

 ---